-Find out how we expect mortgage lenders and administrators to treat you if you're experiencing financial difficulties because of coronavirus (Covid-19) pandemic, and read about the steps we’ve taken to support you.
+Find out how we expect mortgage lenders and administrators to treat you if you're experiencing financial difficulties because of coronavirus (Covid-19).

 If you’re struggling to keep up with mortgage repayments due to coronavirus, or you’re coming to the end of a payment holiday and wondering what happens next, find out what your next steps may be.

 - talk to your lender if you’re struggling to manage your finances

 - if you can afford to repay your mortgage, even if it’s a smaller amount than usual, you should do so

 - you shouldn’t cancel your regular payments without speaking to your lender first